-Donald Trump and his GOP enablers are terrorists.
+Donald Trump and his GOP supporters are terrorists.

 Terror is defined as intense overpowering fear.
 Terrorism is defined as the systematic use of terror, especially as a means of coercion.
 A terrorist is defined as a person who employs terror, especially as a political weapon.

 Millions in America and around the world are living in terror under the Trump administration.
 In the United States, seniors and the poor and disabled live under the threat of having our health care and housing ripped away.
 Congressional Republicans (GOP) regularly conspire, behind closed doors, to dismantle Social Security, Medicare, Medicaid, and many other programs on which the most vulnerable depend.

 It’s infuriating to hear the GOP refer to these programs as entitlements.
 THEY ARE NOT.
 We paid in to them out of every pay check we’ve ever earned.
 Eliminating them is nothing short of grand theft.